 Tdap is especially important for health care professionals and anyone having close contact with a baby younger than 12 months.
 Pregnant women should get a dose of Tdap during every pregnancy, to protect the newborn from pertussis.
 Infants are most at risk for severe, life-threatening complications from pertussis.

-A similar vaccine, called Td, protects from tetanus and diphtheria, but not pertussis.
+Another vaccine, called Td, protects from tetanus and diphtheria, but not pertussis.
 A Td booster should be given every 10 years.
 Tdap may be given as one of these boosters if you have not already gotten a dose.
 Tdap may also be given after a severe cut or burn to prevent tetanus infection.

 Your doctor can give you more information.
 Tdap may safely be given at the same time as other vaccines.